dstroud/dreamsequence_dev/README.md

 ### Changelog:

+2024-03-31
+- Fixed auto playback on .pset load

+- Event verification on .pset load (missing params for disabled NB voices will be deleted!)

+- Event increment/wander ops will respect controlspec/taper mapping

+- Fixed issue with event not loading correctly in events menu after .pset load

 2024-03-20
 - Reverted to v1.2 Crow input mapping: IN 1 is CV and IN 2 is trigger.
 Syncing to Crow clock is unsupported.